A 24-Hour Guide to Matera, Italy

 matera, italy

 Although not technically in the Puglia region, Matera is a must-visit during your trip to Southern Italy.
-The UNESCO site is considered the third-oldest continuously inhabited places in the world, and truly stands out on its own as a unique experience we haven’t found in any of our other travels.
+The UNESCO site is considered the third-oldest continuously inhabited place in the world, and truly stands out on its own as a unique experience we haven’t found in any of our other travels.

 Matera Italy: The Complete Travel Guide